Go to top button

 • Air transport of freight by NUTS 2 regions (questionnaire) (tran_r_avgo_om).

 [1] Regulation (EC) No 1059/2003 of the European Parliament and of the Council of 26 May 2003 on the establishment of a common classification of territorial units for statistics (NUTS) and its amendments.
-More information on NUTS classification can be found under the following link.
+More information on NUTS classification can be found under the following website.

 Definitions from the Illustrated Glossary for Transport Statistics - 5th edition and variables of interest for regional statistics